keszybz/add-determinism/README.md

 looking for files that have the same contents.
 Files with same contents, ownership, and mode will be hardlinked.

-This program is similar to programs that hardlink files, but takes `$SOURCE_DATE_EPOCH` into account: file modification timestamps are clamped to `$SOURCE_DATE_EPOCH`.
+This program is similar to other programs that hardlink files, but takes `$SOURCE_DATE_EPOCH` into account: file modification timestamps are clamped to `$SOURCE_DATE_EPOCH`.
 Without this clamping,
 hardlinking of files produced during a build is not stable, because depending on the machine speed and file system timestamp granularity, files might or might not be considered identical.

+This program also takes into account SELinux file contexts.
+If files are otherwise identical (contents and metadata), the SELinux policy is queried for the context that would be assigned to those paths, and the files are only considered identical if those contexts match.
+Hardlinked files share the SELinux context, so this check prevents the context from being inadvertently changed.

+The default SELinux policy (configured in `/etc/selinux/config`) will be used.
+The policy files must be present.
+SELinux doesn't have to be active on the system.

 ### Usage